ConstantineGochev/go_api/README.md

-# Go Todo REST API Example
+# Go REST API Example
-A RESTful API example with Go
+A RESTful API with Go

 It is a just simple tutorial or example for making simple RESTful API with Go using **gorilla/mux** (A nice mux library) and **mgo.v2** (MongoDb Driver)